microsoft/hackathon-starter-kit/MORE.md

   - Technical Upskilling
   - Shifting Culture

-**Community**: An organization can run the community alone or partner with other organizations to gather more audience.
+**External**: An organization can run the hackathon alone or partner with other organizations to gather more audience.

   - Discover solutions for industry related problems or for targeted audiences
   - For companies, they can host hackathons in the hopes of recruiting gifted talents that fit their vision and culture.
 For example, [Kaggle](https://www.kaggle.com/competitions) is an online data science/machine learning community and they host competitions.